kserve/website/docs/modelserving/observability/prometheus_metrics.md

 ## Exporting metrics

-Exporting metrics in serverles mode requires that the queue-proxy extension image is used.
+Exporting metrics in serverless mode requires that the queue-proxy extension image is used.

 For more information on how to export metrics, see [Queue Proxy Extension](https://github.com/kserve/kserve/blob/master/qpext/README.md) documentation.